woai3c/nestjs-demo/README.md

       - '6379:6379'
 ```

-Then, execute `docker-compose up -d` to deploy the project.
+Then, execute `docker-compose build` and `docker-compose up -d` to deploy the project.